coderjoe/coderjoe.github.com/source/_posts/2012-07-26-openstack-contest-post-mortem.markdown

 What I didn't expect was that I'd end up [winning the competition](http://blog.appfog.com/congratulations-to-joe-bauser-on-winning-the-openstack-obfuscated-code-competition/)!

 I am honored that my code was chosen as the winning submission.
-As a small show of thanks, I've decided to detail my experiences with the AppFog beta as well as annotate the de-obfuscating my code step-by-step.
+As a small show of thanks, I've decided to detail my experiences with the AppFog beta as well as annotate the de-obfuscation of my code step-by-step.

 <!--more-->